-Esraa Zidan, not only is she super talented but also one of the sweetest and kindest people I've ever had the pleasure to meet.
-She is an Egyptian artist, illustrator, PhD researcher, teacher assistant and of the most hardworking and dedicated artists of this generation.
+Esraa Zidan, not only is she super talented but also one of the sweetest people I've ever had the pleasure to meet.
+She is an artist, illustrator, PhD researcher, teacher assistant and of the most hardworking and dedicated artists of this generation.

 After years of searching and finding her own style, Esraa has gained well-deserved success for her work and signature curvy figurines.
 She's adamant on challenging societal ideologies and encouraging women to love themselves as they are.
 Her positive energy is emitted through her work and it exudes both her feminist ideals and happy personality.

 Zidan contributes to a better represented body-image, but her work doesn't just promote one's physical satisfaction, it goes way beyond appearances for her, adding so much more depth into her practice.
-From confidence, to unity, feminism and freedom, Esraa Zidan is slaying the game and the Egyptian society should take note.
+From confidence, to unity, feminism and freedom, Esraa Zidan is slaying the game and we should take note.

-I found Esraa's work on social media, and I knew then and there I had to have her on the blog.
-It's been such a pleasure to interview such a positive, pure and wholesome soul and to have her on my blog.
+It's been such a pleasure to interview such a positive, pure and wholesome soul and to have her featured on my blog.
 I've been keeping this piece to myself for a long time now and I'm so excited to finally share it.

 How did your journey as an artist begin?
 Did you always know you were going to be an artist?